-An assessment of rehabilitation performance was conducted in the 2012/13 AEMR reporting period by Global Soil Systems.
-This formed part of an ongoing assessment since August 2009 of six (6) monitoring plots in the rehabilitated areas of Donaldson Coal mine and one (1) control plot in the Bushland Conversation Area.
+An assessment of rehabilitation performance was conducted in the 2013/14 AEMR reporting period by Global Soil Systems.
+This formed part of an ongoing assessment since August 2009 of six (6) monitoring plots in the rehabilitated areas of the mine and one (1) control plot in the Bushland Area.
 The monitoring techniques employed in the rehabilitation assessment were: